spindle-health/spindle-token/docs/guides/getting-started.md

 ## Next Steps

 - Reference the full [API](../api.md)
-- Learn more about using Carduus and extending it's functionality from the advanced user guides:
+- Learn more about using spindle-token and extending it's functionality from the advanced user guides:
     - [Using spindle-token on Databricks](./databricks.ipynb)
     - [Defining custom token specifications](./custom-tokens.md)